jin62304/jin62304.github.io/index.md

 <br/>

 # News
-* 10/2022     "You Truly Understand What I Need
-: Intellectual and Friendly Dialogue Agents grounding Knowledge and Persona" is accepted at Findings of EMNLP 2022
+* 10/2022     "You Truly Understand What I Need: Intellectual and Friendly Dialogue Agents grounding Knowledge and Persona" is accepted at Findings of EMNLP 2022

 # Research Interest